SEND information report

 How will I know how well my child is doing and how will you help me support my child’s learning?

 Throughout the academic year, there are various opportunities for parents/carers to discuss their child’s progress.
 These may be through ‘meet the coach’ or parents’ evenings.
 Reports are also shared with parents/carers following assessments.

 The communication link between school and home is paramount to our students’ success.
 The Academy prides itself in having an open door policy and encourages regular contact from parents/carers.
 The initial point of contact is your child’s coach, Student Support Manager or subject teacher, depending on the query.
-Parents/carers are expected to check their child’s planner on a regular basis to monitor their progress through positive and negative comments.
-They are also encouraged to write comments if there are any concerns or to pass on essential information.
+Parents/carers are expected to check their child’s planner on a regular basis to monitor their progress using positive and negative comments.
+Parents/carers are also encouraged to write comments if there are any concerns or to pass on essential information.

 In addition, we have open days throughout the year which are organised to showcase our Academy and give parents/carers the opportunity to discuss matters further with Academy staff.